B2Gdevs/magicborn_opensource/public/developer/environment-editor/user-guides/MAP_EDITOR_USER_GUIDE.md

 - **Reset View:** `0` key
 - **Fit to Viewport:** `F` key

-### **Undo/Redo**
-- **Undo:** `Ctrl+Z`
-- **Redo:** `Ctrl+Shift+Z`

 ---

-## 📋 Complete Workflow: First Time vs Existing
+## 📋 Complete Workflow

 ### **First Time (No Data):**
-1. Create World Map → Set default environment
+1. Create World Region (creates environment + map + base region)
-2. Select cells → Create region → Set environment properties
-3. Create nested map → Inherits from region
+2. Select World Region from dropdown
+3. Use Cell Selection to create sub-regions
-4. Add more regions → Repeat pattern
+4. Add maps to regions for more granular detail
-5. Place content → Add landmarks, props

-### **Existing Data:**
+5. Select nested regions to edit their maps
+6. Create even more granular regions
+7. Repeat to build hierarchy

+### **Working with Existing:**
+1. Select region from dropdown
+2. Map loads on canvas
-1. Select map → View existing content
+3. View existing sub-regions
-2. Click region → Edit properties or nested map
-3. Click placement → Edit placement
-4. Add more → Use same tools to add regions/placements
-5. Navigate hierarchy → Use breadcrumbs or dropdown
+4. Create new sub-regions or edit existing ones
+5. Navigate to nested regions to edit their maps
+6. Add more detail as needed

 ---

 ## ❓ Common Questions

-**Q: I don't see any maps.
+**Q: I don't see any regions.
 What do I do?**
-- Click "+ New Map" to create your first map
+- Click "+ New World Region" to create your first region
-- Start with World Map

-**Q: How do I know which mode I'm in?**
-- Look at toolbar icons - blue border = Cell Selection, orange border = Placement
-- Status bar shows current mode

-**Q: I selected cells but they disappeared.**
-- Make sure you're in Cell Selection mode (blue border)
-- Selection should persist after drag
-- If it disappears, try selecting again
+- This creates the world environment, world map, and base region

-**Q: How do I edit a region?**
+**Q: How do I edit a specific region's map?**
-- Click on the region (on map or in region list)
+- Select the region from the region selector dropdown
-- Feedback panel shows region info
-- Click "Edit Region" button

-**Q: How do I navigate to a nested map?**
-- Click on region → Click "Edit Nested Map" button
-- Or select nested map from dropdown
+- The region's map loads automatically
+- You can now edit that map

+**Q: How does inheritance work?**
+- Regions inherit environment properties from parent regions
+- If a property isn't set, it inherits from parent
+- Maps are inherited unless a region has its own map
+- Each level can override inherited values

-**Q: Can I have multiple regions with same properties?**
+**Q: Can I have maps that players don't see?**
 - Yes!
-Create multiple regions with same environment properties
+Maps can be used for editing granular details
+- Even if not visible to players, they help you organize regions
+- The map provides the coordinate system for editing

+**Q: How do coordinates work at nested levels?**
-- Each region can have its own nested map
+- Each map has its own coordinate system
+- Coordinates are calculated relative to the map's dimensions
+- The system maintains precision at all nesting levels
+- Cell sizes scale appropriately for each level

+**Q: How do I navigate between regions?**
+- Use the region selector dropdown
+- Search for the region you want
+- Select it to load its map
+- The canvas updates to show that region's map

-**Q: How do I delete a region?**
+**Q: Can I delete a region?**
-- Select region → Click "Delete" button (to be implemented)
-- Or edit region → Delete option
+- Yes, select the region and use the delete option
+- This will also delete its associated map and sub-regions
+- Be careful - this is permanent

 ---

 ## ✅ Quick Reference

 ### **First Time Setup:**
-1. Create World Map
+1. Create World Region
-2. Select cells → Create region
+2. Select World Region from dropdown
-3. Create nested map
+3. Create sub-regions with Cell Selection
+4. Add maps to regions for detail
+5. Select nested regions to edit their maps
-4. Repeat for more regions
+6. Create more granular regions
-5. Place content
+7. Repeat to build hierarchy

 ### **Working with Existing:**
-1. Select map
+1. Select region from dropdown
-2. View regions/placements
-3. Click to edit
+2. Map loads on canvas
+3. View/edit existing regions
+4. Create new regions
+5. Navigate to nested regions
-4. Add more as needed
+6. Add more detail

 ### **Keyboard Shortcuts:**
 - `G` - Toggle grid